osmarks/skynet/README.md

 A `client.lua` to be `require`d is included; protocol documentation is in PROTOCOL.md.

 To run a server: `cargo build --release`, `./target/release/skynet`.
-A configuration file will eventually be required but is not currently.
+A TOML config file is required - you can specify the path for this as a command line argument (default is `skynet.toml`).
+An example containing some sane defaults is provided.
-It exposes a webserver on port 3030 providing the web UI (if available) and websocket interface.
+It exposes a webserver on the port specified in the config providing the web UI (if available) and websocket interface.

 To make the web UI work, run `make client` to compile it.